 Alexandria Archaeology encourages Applicants and Consultants to consider alternative modes of interpretation beyond signage.
 Lesson plans, public programming, and digital components such as StoryMaps, online interactive reports, or virtual exhibits provide innovative ways for the public to engage with Alexandria's rich archaeological heritage.
-Applicants and Consultants should submit all plans for alternative forms of interpretation to Alexandria Archaeology for approval.
-All public archaeology undertakings associated with Code-related projects must be done sensitively and intentionally with the public's interests in mind.
+Applicants and Consultants should discuss any alternative forms of interpretation with Alexandria Archaeology.